1996 Chevrolet Corsica Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1996 Chevrolet Corsica
+A guide to repairs, service, and maintenance costs for your 1996 Chevrolet Corsica

 A coolant leak may develop from the water pump.
 The engine may overheat as a result of the coolant loss.
 A leaking water pump should be replaced.

 The torque converter clutch can stick "on" after extended freeway driving causing the engine to stall when coming to a stop.
 Our technicians tell us when this occurs, the engine usually will restart and stall when put into gear.
 After allowing about twenty minutes for the engine and transmission to cool down, the engine will start and the transmission will operate normally.
 Replacing the torque converter clutch solenoid, transmission filter, and fluid will generally correct this issue.

 1996 Chevrolet Corsica QuestionsWhy does coolant leak into the floors of my car, a gallon in hours goes in floor (1 answer)

 Coolant leaks into floors front and back within hours of adding

 When I first started and if I have to come to a stop it will try to die on me.
 Then sometimes whenever I'm going down the highway it will start cutting out on me and I have to punch the gas to keep it going